Robert C. Weaver Federal Building

 Office building in Washington, D.C.

-The Robert C. Weaver Federal Building is a 10-story office building in Washington, D.C., owned by the federal government of the United States.
-Completed in 1968, it serves as the headquarters of the United States Department of Housing and Urban Development (HUD).
-Built by the General Services Administration, it is a prime example of Brutalist architecture.
-The structure is named for Dr. Robert C. Weaver, the first Secretary of Housing and Urban Development and the first African American Cabinet member.
+The Robert C. Weaver Federal Building is a ten-story office building in Washington, D.C., United States.
+Owned by the U.S. federal government, it was built by the General Services Administration as the headquarters of the United States Department of Housing and Urban Development (HUD).
+Designed by Marcel Breuer in the brutalist style, it was completed in 1968.
+The building is one of two that Breuer designed for the U.S. federal government in the District of Columbia, along with the Hubert H. Humphrey Building, and is listed on the National Register of Historic Places.

-The building was added to the National Register of Historic Places on August 26, 2008.